 An allocation amendment allows the municipality to redirect revenue from one TID (called the "Donor TID") to another TID (called the "Recipient TID").
-This may be advantageous when one TID is generating revenues above what was forecasted and another is performing below expectations.
-Before an allocation amendment is adopted, the JRB members and the public must understand that an allocation amendment will direct more revenue than planned to the municipality's TIF fund.
-This occurs because transferring increment revenue from one TID to another delays the time in which the donor TID can fully pay its costs and be terminated.
-This delays the return of the tax base to the overlying districts.
+This may be advantageous when one TID is generating more revenue than expected and another is performing below expectations.

+Before an allocation amendment is adopted, the JRB members and the public must understand that it will direct more revenue than planned to the municipality's TIF fund.
+The increment revenue transferred from the donor TID to another TID postpones the date the donor TID can fully pay its costs and be terminated.
+This delays when the value of the tax increment is available to the overlying taxing jurisdictions.

-Allocation requires:
+Allocation amendment requires:

-- Donor and Recipient TIDs have the same overlying taxing jurisdictions - Donor TID demonstrates the current increment is sufficient to pay off all costs and provides enough surplus revenue to pay some of the costs for the recipient TID d.
+- Donor and Recipient TIDs have the same overlying taxing jurisdictions - Donor TID demonstrates the current increment is sufficient to pay off all costs and provide enough surplus revenue to pay some of the costs for the recipient TID d.
 Base value redetermination amendment